Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 Must-Have

-This is a comfort feature to enhance reading experience.
+This is a comfort feature to enhance the reading experience.

-Readers can select a word and see its dictionary definition, translation and pronunciation
+Readers can select a word and see its dictionary definition and pronunciation

 Existing